Complete list of H. pylori symptoms

 Unfortunately, not all treatments are effective – and most people will already know this from first-hand experience.*

-Diets and supplements will not eradicate H. pylori – at best they may offer temporary relief of some symptoms.
+Diets and supplements alone will not eradicate H. pylori – at best they may offer temporary relief of some symptoms.
 The most commonly prescribed treatments have high failure rates and only work for some people – if they are able to cope with all the harsh side effects.

-Fortunately… there is an easy way for you to be free from H. pylori
+Good news!
+There is an easy way for you to be free from H. pylori

 Are you looking for a safe and effective way to get rid of H. pylori without any further risk to your health – or your finances?